 “When Norval Morrisseau arrived on the Canadian art scene in 1962, he was something of an anomaly.
 At a time when enforced assimilation was national policy and First Nations had only recently been accorded the right to vote in federal elections, few Indigenous people made art that was viewed as contemporary within the narrow framework accepted in mainstream cultural circles.”Carmen Robertson

-Dr. Carmen Robertson is Professor of Art History, University of Regina.
-An indigenous scholar, her research centres on contemporary indigenous arts and constructions of indigeneity in popular culture.
+Dr. Carmen Robertson is a professor of art history at Carleton University, Ottawa, and held a previous position as professor of contemporary Indigenous art history at the University of Regina.
+An Indigenous scholar, her research centres on contemporary Indigenous arts and constructions of Indigeneity in popular culture.
 In addition to Norval Morrisseau: Life & Work with ACI, she has recently published Mythologizing Norval Morrisseau: Art and the Colonial Narrative in the Canadian Media (University of Manitoba Press, 2016).
-She also co-wrote Seeing Red: A History of Natives in Canada’s Newspapers (University of Manitoba Press, 2011).
+She also co-wrote Seeing Red: A History of Natives in Canadian Newspapers (University of Manitoba Press, 2011).